novuhq/novu-py/README.md

 # Development

-## Maturity

-This SDK is in beta, and there may be breaking changes between versions without a major version update.
-Therefore, we recommend pinning usage to a specific package version.
-This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.

 ## Contributions

 While we value open-source contributions to this SDK, this library is generated programmatically.
 Any manual changes added to internal files will be overwritten on the next generation.